Nurse Educator Programs

 How much does the program cost?

 A Nurse Educator program costs between $18,000 and $25,000.
-In addition to the tuition, you will have to pay a matriculation fee (around $500, only for first-time enrolled students), a health fee, a lab fee and several other expenses including housing, meals, uniforms, books, learning materials, and supplies.
+In addition to the tuition, you will have to pay a matriculation fee (around $500, only for first-time enrolled students), health fee, lab fee and several other expenses including housing, meals, uniforms, books, learning materials and supplies.
 Regarding funding, you can apply for various scholarships, grants or private loans.
-Also, you can see if your workplace is willing to reimburse your studies until you earn your final certification.
+You can see if your workplace is willing to reimburse your studies until you earn your final certification.

 Is the Nurse Educator program accredited?

 Yes, all Nurse Educator programs should have accreditation from The Commission on Collegiate Nursing Education (CCNE), The Accreditation Commission For Education in Nursing (ACEN), The Higher Learning Commission (for PhDs) or The NLN Commission for Nursing Education Accreditation (CNEA).
-Also remember that you will most likely need to pass the NLN (National League for Nursing) exam in order to practice.
-The certification from this examination is not mandatory, but most schools and universities will prefer that you have it.
+Remember that you will most likely need to pass the NLN (National League for Nursing) exam to practice.
+Certification from this examination is not mandatory, but most schools and universities prefer that you have it.